 OFF MODE 1: SERVICE - Solid Red LED.
 Placing a pump into Service Off Mode will prevent the pump from running regardless of float status.
-A pump placed into Service Off Mode will remain in that state until either the Pump Mode is changed by the user or 4 hours (default) elapse.
-If the pump remains in Service Off Mode beyond 4 Hours (default), the audible and visual alarms will activate to remind the user to return the pump to Auto Mode.
+A pump placed into Service Off Mode will remain in that state until the Pump Mode is changed by the user.
+If the pump remains in Service Off Mode beyond 4 Hours (default), audible and visual alarms will activate to remind the user to return the pump to Auto Mode.

 OFF MODE 2: PERMANENT - Blinking Red LED.
 Placing a pump into Permanent Off Mode will prevent the pump from running regardless of float status.
 To access Permanent Off Mode, press and hold the Pump Mode Button for approximately 5 seconds.
 A pump placed into Permanent Off Mode will remain in that state until the Pump Mode is changed by the user.
-To exit Permanent Off Mode, press the Pump Mode Button.
+No alarms will activate in Permanent Off Mode.
+To exit Permanent Off Mode press the Pump Mode Button.